 The Perils of Sealing

 There are few occupations more perilous or more profitable than hunting for seals among the dangerous ice-floes of the North Atlantic.
 Many of the sturdy sealing-ships have been destroyed by the tremendous pressure of the moving ice.
-This article is by E E Mills-Joyce and is concluded in part 25.
+This article is concluded in part 25.

 Mariehamn’s Grain Fleet: Photogravure Supplement